Kristina01111000/Drws_site/README.md

 - look @ new peepso release for mobile - not something that is useful for us, affects plugins for two other apps

 Next call:
+- added promo page login to redirect exceptions
 - set up philosophy corner
-- site is still slow
+- site is still kinda slow
 - do you like the promo page  menu split?

+3 things caused the problem:
+wrong login link, pmp, not peepso cache issue, needed to opt out of caching for peepso shortcodes nonce check was also an issue with caching

 - ? from last meeting -> put down included with membership under courses, monthly and 4 month